Dipanshu2424/udacity_CarND/CarND-Advanced-Lane-Lines-master/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of the curvature of the lane in meters is calculated in function `curvature()` which is located in the 10th cell of the IPYthon notebook.
+The radius of the curvature of the lane in meters is calculated in function `curvature()` which is located in the 10th cell of the IPython notebook.
 The function calculates the curvature of each lane as well as the distance of the car from the center of the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the function `draw_lane()` which is located in the 10th cell of the IPython notebook..
+I implemented this step in the function `draw_lane()` which is located in the 10th cell of the IPython notebook.
 Here is an example of my result on a test image:

 ![alt text][image6]
 ---